-Possibly even a good one, at that.
-Because if you build a software solution it’s most likely there to provide a unique value offering and to fill the need of a wide variety of customers and users.
-If I may be so bold, it’s even possible that your software product is being sold as a recurring subscription model or as a web product and that people are using it.
-Which most likely means that you have customers.
+If you are building an enterprise ready SaaS application, it’s most likely that you will be looking to provide a unique value offering and to fill the need of a wide variety of customers and users.
+Your software product is probably being sold as a recurring subscription model or as a web product.
 Customers that are paying recurring monthly fees or testing out your basic subscriptions.

-As a C level or VP you are constantly looking to present a higher standard solution to your design partners and early-stage investors, you are marketing and selling to growth stage companies and maybe have even started peeking at the potential of onboarding some enterprise customers.
+As a C level or VP you are constantly looking to present an enterprise ready solution to your design partners and early-stage investors.
+You are looking at marketing and selling to growth stage companies and maybe have even started peeking at the potential of onboarding some enterprise customers.
 But more often than not, SaaS offerings are far from enterprise ready.This is a huge business roadblock.

 This story is retold over and over again in today’s SaaS industry.
 There are key features and standards that all SaaS products require at some point during their development and yet even if B2B SaaS applications have become standardized, there’s still no platform to accommodate the recurring customer-facing features and functionalities which are now a standard in almost any SaaS product.

-1. Do a general assessment of what the gaps are between your current status and what features you need to become enterprise-ready.
+1. Perform a general assessment of what the gaps are between your current status and what features you need to become enterprise ready.

 5. Ensure a high level of data security:

-Don’t despair because many of these issues can be solved quickly even if others require time and resources.
-If you want to find out more and are interested in completing a FREE SaaS diagnostic assessment, please feel free to reach out to our SaaS diagnostic team at [email protected].
-Our SaaS experts are standing by, waiting to hear from you and to accelerate your SaaS forwards to the next level of enterprise readiness.
+Many of these issues can be solved quickly even if others require time and resources.
+If you want to find out more and are interested in completing a FREE SaaS diagnostic assessment, please feel free to reach out to our SaaS diagnostic team at [email protected] Our SaaS experts are standing by, waiting to hear from you and to accelerate your SaaS forwards to the next level of enterprise readiness.